zinzloun/THM_WriteUP/README.md

      ...
     [!]
 Aborting remainder of tests since sessions failed, rerun with valid credentials

-Same thing trying with the other hosts.
+Same fate trying with the other hosts.
 There aren't shares that allows non-authenticated access, so exploit null session is not possible.
 I gave it a try with the credential I found but I go the same result.
 Then I decide to inspect the web app hosted on S-SRV01.
 Visiting http://10.200.95.31 the same login page of admin.holo.live is present.
 I tried with the same admin credentials but an empty page is returned.
 I tried to access directly the dashboard, visiting http://10.200.95.31/dashboard.php, but I recived not found error.
 I decided to proceed performing brute-force directory